gamboabdoulraoufou/gcs/README.md

 ## Google Cloud Storage
-This post provides a quick and easy way to get started with Google Cloud Storage using gsuil tools and JSON API.
+This post provides a quick and easy way to get started with Google Cloud Storage using gsutil tools and JSON API.
 It shows you how to:
 - Install gsutils tools
 - Set up access to protected data
 - Create, list and delete a bucket